zoonk/archived-zoonk/README.md

 ### Local development

 - Run `mix setup` to install both dependencies and set up both the database and assets.
 - Run `mix seed` to fetch some initial data to the database.
+Use `mix seed --kind=saas` to seed the database with multiple schools.
 - Run `mix phx.server` to start a development server.
 - Run `mix test` to run tests.
 - Run `mix ci` to run our code quality checks.